mauroc8/toy-tea-runtime/README.md

 ## About the Virtual DOM

 The functions defined in [src/Html.ts](src/Html.ts) create virtual DOM nodes (of type `Html<A>`).
-The file [src/private/Reconciliation.ts](src/private/Reconciliation.ts) contains the simplest and unoptimized [Reconciliation And Diffing Algorithm](https://hackernoon.com/virtual-dom-reconciliation-and-diffing-algorithm-explained-simply-ycn34gr)
+The file [src/private/Reconciliation.ts](src/private/Reconciliation.ts) contains the simplest unoptimized [Reconciliation And Diffing Algorithm](https://hackernoon.com/virtual-dom-reconciliation-and-diffing-algorithm-explained-simply-ycn34gr)
 I could came up with.
-It figures out how a way to make the *real* DOM resemble the virtual DOM (`Html<A>` objects).
+It figures out a way to make the *real* DOM resemble the virtual DOM (`Html<A>` objects).

 The API for creating HTML nodes is heavily inspired by [Elm's HTML package](https://package.elm-lang.org/packages/elm/html/latest/).
 It differs in most virtual DOM API's (like React's, Vue's, Jsx, etc) because it receives the "attributes/properties" as a list instead of an object: